-We’ve averaged out base salaries from several recruiter pay surveys across 10 key tech jobs in Hong Kong – from analyst to director level – to produce the table below.
+Compensation, however, remains one of banks’ main selling points to technology candidates.
+So how do banking tech salaries in Hong Kong stack up?
+To find out, we’ve averaged out base salaries from 2018 recruiter pay surveys across 11 mainstream banking tech jobs in Hong Kong – from analyst to director level – to produce the table below.